-Itacoil obtained from the suppliers the information about the origin of gold, tin, tantalum and tungsten used in their products, and keeps them up to date with a view to ensuring that the materials are “Conflict Free”, and undertakes to:
+Itacoil obtained from the suppliers information on the origin of gold, tin, tantalum and tungsten used in their products, and keeps them up to date with a view to ensuring that the materials are “Conflict Free”, and undertakes to:

 - Not knowingly get the specified metals coming from mines in the “Conflict Region”, not “Conflict Free” certified.

-- Ensure compliance with these requirements, and to require the suppliers to properly assess their supply chains in order to ensure that the specified metals come only from:
+- Ensure compliance with these requirements and require the suppliers to properly assess their supply chains, in order to ensure that the specified metals come only from:

 - Mines and foundries outside the “Conflict Region”

-- Mines and foundries which have been “Conflict Free” certified by an indipendent third body, if localized outside the “Conflict Region”.
+- Mines and foundries which have been “Conflict Free” certified by an independent third body, if localized outside the “Conflict Region”.